egrajeda/sc2_achievements/README.md

 Starcraft II Achievements
 =========================

-Download all the achievements of a SC2 player as JSON.
+Download all the achievements of a SC2 player.

-This library downloads all the achievements from a player's public profile, extracts the relevant data and then convert it all to a JSON array, with the most recent earned achievement first.
+This library downloads all the achievements from a player's public profile, extracts the relevant data and then convert it all to an array, with the most recent earned achievement first and then ordered by date.

 I'm planning to use this as a part of a bigger system, so that's why I haven't built-in some sort of cache.